nemild/hack-the-media/README.md

 	- Editors and especially social media algorithms focus on engagement as it maximizes interest and revenue; also, a key reason for confirmation bias, filter bubbles, and technical hype (read about [Cecil the Lion's coverage](https://www.nytimes.com/2015/08/17/business/where-clicks-reign-audience-is-king.html), or [the US coverage of the war in Yemen](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html) to see what stories sell to an American audience)
 	- Journalists are under immense pressure by media owners and investors to provide content that is highly read/watched/shared and therefore most profitable (see this [hilarious video clip](https://www.youtube.com/watch?t=8m38s&v=bq2_wSsDwkQ) of Sam Zell, former CEO of Tribune)
 	- Journalists focus on "newsworthy" content, which many believe is the content their audience __needs__ [to make good decisions](https://www.reuters.com/article/rpb-adlertrump/covering-trump-the-reuters-way-idUSKBN15F276).
 Instead, newsworthy media is what their audience __wants__ to consume (and is also most read and most profitable for their publication)
-	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people want to read/hear; this "invisible hand of the reader" dictates what content is created and how well it will be distributed
+	- Rather than thinking of news as mirror of what’s going on in the world, think of it as *mirror of what people want to read/hear*; this "invisible hand of the reader" dictates what content is created and how well it will be distributed
 - **Selective facts are everywhere**: Selective facts are “true” facts that only tells us part of the story.
 Partisan news and social media algorithms give us the facts that confirm our beliefs and purposefully exclude important facts that give us the full picture (for more, see my [article on selective facts](https://qz.com/1130094/todays-biggest-threat-to-democracy-isnt-fake-news-its-selective-facts/))
 - **Issues with Online Democracy**: Social networks algorithms and voting mechanisms generally treat each of us equally, which diminishes how much voice is given to experts; often an issue on deeply technical topics
 - **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see the most easily caricatured/dismissed voices on the other side (see many cryptocurrency communities).
 Newsfeed algorithms and friendship-based social graphs encode this bias based on the user choices they see.